How To Upload and Attach Files

 Uploading a File

-Files can be uploaded in one or two steps:
+Files can be uploaded in two steps:

 If you upload in this way, then the first POST to /files will also return an upload_parameters key on the file, with method and url parameters for how to upload the file contents.